 Chocolate is a popular confectionary item that is available in many different forms.
 One of the main ingredients in chocolate is cocoa, which is made from the beans of the cocoa tree.
 Cocoa contains several natural chemicals and some people believe that eating chocolate has a beneficial effect on mood.

 There are several ways in which chocolate could boost mood.

-Chocolate is readily available in various forms.
+Chocolate is readily available in supermarkets and other shops.
 Dark chocolate contains higher levels of cocoa.